SmirtiParajuli/Mental-Health-Assistance-Chatbot/README.md

 📜 License

   This project is for educational and research purposes only.
 Do not use it as a substitute for professional mental health services.

+References

+  For detailed references and literature review, please check the full PBT205FinalReport - Final Prototype Report included in this repository.